-Upon completion of study at one of the paralegal schools in Louisiana, prospective paralegals are also encouraged to seek national certification through organizations such as the National Association of Legal Assistants (NALA) or the National Federation of Paralegal Associations (NFPA).
+Upon graduation from one of the paralegal schools in Louisiana, prospective paralegals are also encouraged to seek national certification through organizations such as the National Association of Legal Assistants (NALA) or the National Federation of Paralegal Associations (NFPA).
 Though national certification is voluntary it represents a professional standard of excellence.
 Please refer to each organization’s website for eligibility requirements and general information regarding certification.
 Prospective paralegals and legal assistants are also encouraged to consult with the Louisiana paralegal associations listed below.

 Career Quick Start Tips — How to Become a Paralegal in Louisiana

 Since Louisiana paralegal certification is voluntary, paralegals in the state may take a variety of career paths.
 Most paralegals land their first position through a combination of education and experience, which may include training at a Louisiana paralegal program, internships, and on-the-job training.
 Beginning as a legal document preparer or legal secretary can allow candidates to work their way up the career ladder.